Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 29 Januari 2025 21.25.11 UTC
+- WIB: Rabu, 29 Januari 2025 22.25.34 UTC
-- WITA: Rabu, 29 Januari 2025 22.25.11 UTC
+- WITA: Rabu, 29 Januari 2025 23.25.34 UTC
-- WIT: Rabu, 29 Januari 2025 23.25.11 UTC
+- WIT: Kamis, 30 Januari 2025 00.25.34 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: success
+Kategori: technology